keb/keb.now.sh/content/backlog.md

 * Maximo vs. Army of Zin

 ## Completed

+### Sonic the Hedgehog 3
+  * **4/5** - 2D Sonic at its best on the Genesis.
+The level design guides the player and actually encourages exploration and for the player to slow down.
+Roller coaster sections are less frustrating and filled with much less cheap deaths & enemy placements.
+Level transitions are a great addition, and the OST is significantly better than the previous two entries.

 ### Sonic the Hedgehog 2
   * **3/5** - While it suffers from a lot of the same issues as its predecessor, Sonic 2 is much more accessible, entertaining, and diverse than the original.
 The levels are much more forgiving and receptive to players who just wanna "go fast."
 The OST is also significantly improved.
 A couple of awful levels (Sky Chase Zone) and boring (easy) bosses.
 Multiplayer is a welcome addition, if not, barebones.